20dcooney/20DCooney/README.md

 ### Hi there 👋
-This GitHub is for showcasing programming skills, mainly in Java, SQL, HTML, CSS, and JS using Vue.js.
+This GitHub is for showcasing programming skills, mainly in Java, SQL, HTML, CSS, and JS using Vue.js. <br>
 Currently learning Python and Machine Learning.

 Due to the use of API keys, some projects may be set to private